webplatform/docs-wpd/Creating_API_pages/index.md

     <p>More niceties</p>
         <a href...>RTCPeerConnection</a>
     etc.</nowiki>
-The landing page then lists the APIs as links - under headings, if necessary - along with all the verbiage about the API.
+The listing page then lists the APIs as links - under headings, if necessary - along with all the verbiage about the API.
 But of course, you have to first create all those pages before you can link to them.

-==Creating the landing page==
+==Creating the listing page==

 # Navigate to the [[WPD:New_Page]] page.
-# Under the '''Other/Basic''' page type, enter '''apis/foo'''.
+# Under the '''API Lising'' page type, enter '''apis/foo'''.
-#: Where '''foo''' is the name of the landing page, all lower case.
+#: Where '''foo''' is the name of the listing page, all lower case.
 See the [[WPD:Manual_of_Style]] for more information about titles and headings.
 # Click the '''Create Basic Page''' button.
 # Fill out the '''Main content''' with the sub headings and names of the API objects - you can come back and create the links to them later.

 =Stubbing out the pages=

 The best way to work on all of this is to first draw out the architecture as a hierarchy of stub pages.
 This allows other writers to help out and it provides you with the ability to create the links you need between pages as you fill them out.

-The first page to create, after the landing page, is that for the first API object; in this example, MediaStream.
+The first page to create, after the listing page, is that for the first API object; in this example, MediaStream.